AssTractionHero/cytube/docs/cytube-3-wiki.md

-# CyTube 3.0 User Guide
+# CyTube 3.0 Wiki

 ### Before you proceed...
-Please consider scanning the [FAQ](frequently-asked-questions.md) or the [Quick Reference](index.md) first to check if your question is answered there.
+Please consider scanning the [FAQ](frequently-asked-questions.md) or the [CyTube 3.0 User Guide](index.md) first to check if your question is answered there.

 ***
 # Table of Contents